Hamsterland/NHentai.NET/README.md

 # Introduction
 NHentai.NET is an nhentai API Wrapper written in C#.
-This project uses the in-built Json serializer System.Text.Json instead of Newtonsoft.Json and therefore, only targets projects .NET Core 3.0 and above.
+This project uses the in-built Json serializer System.Text.Json instead of Newtonsoft.Json.
+Therefore, it only targets projects .NET Core 3.0 and above.

 ## Example
 ```cs